Grey and White Cats

 Bacterial populations become altered when the nutrients available to them changes in composition.
 In other words, what sort of bacteria live in the bowel depends on what nutrients are in abundance around them.
 Different nutrients promote different bacterial populations for better or worse.
 Abnormal nutrient absorption can lead to an overgrowth of bacteria or at least an alteration in the proportions of different populations of bacteria, creating a bad neighborhood in the bowel.
 Toxic bacterial products can be produced.
 Bacteria can over-power natural barriers, allowing them to crawl up the pancreatic duct or bile duct where they create inflammation in organs that are normally sterile (pancreas and liver).

-Obviously none of this is a good thing.
+Obviously, none of this is a good thing.

 Fixing it Depends on Knowing the Nature of the Infiltration

 There are two common diseases that involve infiltration: intestinal lymphoma and inflammatory bowel disease (IBD).
 Both diseases involve lymphocytes infiltrating the delicate bowel.
 In lymphoma, these are malignant cancerous lymphocytes.
 In the case of IBD, they are active lymphocytes reacting inappropriately to an immunological trigger (such as a food or bacterial waste product).
-Biopsy is necessary to distinguish these two diseases and distinguishing the two conditions allows for the most effective treatment.
+A biopsy is necessary to distinguish these two diseases and distinguishing the two conditions allows for the most effective treatment.

 Treating Inflammatory Bowel Disease